unvt/charites/docs/source/usage/example2.rst

     curl.exe -O https://ubukawa.github.io/cmv-test/style1.json
     charites convert style1.json editing/style.yml

 Then, you will see a series of yaml files are converted from the source json.
 You will obtain an overall YAML that contains a list of style layers with the style yamls in the layer directory.
+In this case, we will have "style.yml" in "editing" directory together with a lot of yaml files for layers in "layers" directory.

 .. image:: ./img/example02-001.png
    :scale: 75%